Clairo: 2011–2016: Early career

-2017–2018: diary 001 EP
+2017–2018: Diary 001

 Clairo first drew wide attention in late 2017 when the video for her song "Pretty Girl" went viral on YouTube.
 The song was recorded for an indie rock compilation benefiting the Transgender Law Center.
-According to her, she recorded the track "using the resources around me which were pretty s_.
-I used like a little keyboard that I had and I was really into '80s pop music–my mom is obsessed with it–so it kind of inspired me to do something like that."
-She attributes audience interest in the video to YouTube's algorithm system.
-The video was quickly put into the growing genre of bedroom pop and became popular on vaporwave-centric Facebook groups.
-"Pretty Girl" had amassed more than 110 million views on YouTube by 2024.
+According to her, she recorded the track "using the resources around me which were pretty shitty.
+I used like a little keyboard that I had and I was really into '80s pop music—my mom is obsessed with it—so it kind of inspired me to do something like that."
+She attributes audience interest in the video to YouTube's algorithm.
+Her music was categorized under the growing genre of bedroom pop, and her videos became popular on vaporwave-centric Facebook groups.

-Another video, "Flaming Hot Cheetos", was released a month before "Pretty Girl" on YouTube.
-It garnered 3 million views by July 2018.
+Another video, "Flaming Hot Cheetos", garnered 3 million views by July 2018.

 The success of "Pretty Girl" led to interest from major labels such as Capitol, RCA, and Columbia.
-Jon Cohen, the co-founder of The Fader, signed Clairo to the magazine's associated record label with a 12-song record contract and introduced her to Pat Corcoran, manager of Chance the Rapper.
+Her father knew Jon Cohen, the co-founder of The Fader, and he facilitated a recording contract for Clairo, who signed to FADER Label and was introduced to Pat Corcoran, manager of Chance the Rapper.
 She became a client of talent agency Haight Brand near the end of 2017.
+Clairo has acknowledged her social privilege via her father's industry connections.

-On May 25, 2018, the Fader Label released Clairo's debut record, titled Diary 001.
+In May 2018, FADER released Clairo's debut record, diary 001.
 In her review for Pitchfork, Fader contributor Sasha Geffen wrote that the EP ought to subside the "legions of naysayers who dismissed her as a one-hit fluke or an industry plant."
-A piece written by Joe Coscarelli of The New York Times said that the EP "bridges both worlds, building on the coy, understated bedroom pop of 'Pretty Girl' and 'Flaming Hot Cheetos' toward sturdier numbers like '4EVER' and 'B.O.M.D.'"
-Also in May, Clairo announced a headlining tour throughout North America, as well as select dates opening for Dua Lipa.
-Her July performance at the Bowery Ballroom in New York was a sold-out show.
-In August 2018, she performed at Lollapalooza.
-She performed at Coachella in 2019.
+Joe Coscarelli of The New York Times said that the EP "bridges both worlds, building on the coy, understated bedroom pop of 'Pretty Girl' and 'Flaming Hot Cheetos' toward sturdier numbers like '4EVER' and 'B.O.M.D.'"
+Also in May 2018, Clairo announced a headlining tour in North America, as well as select shows as a supporting act for Dua Lipa's Self-Titled Tour.
+Her July 2018 performance at the Bowery Ballroom in New York City was a sold-out show.
+She performed at Lollapalooza in August 2018 and at the Coachella Valley Music and Arts Festival in 2019.